benson-31/Aden_Benson_DE300/nupd_project/readme.md

 To download, scroll to the bottom of the link pasted above.
 You'll see a section titled "Files", with a link that says "Download the Zip File".
 Click this link, and the database will begin downloading.

+Notes:

-Note: This is a very large dataset, and will need about 1.4 GB of storage.
+- This is a very large dataset, and will need about 1.4 GB of storage.
 The download process may take close to an hour.
+- The sample_data folder in this repository will NOT run with the code, this is simply the data structure with one patient's worth of data.

 ### Running the Code
 In this Github, you'll see a file titled **final_rdd_imputation_classification.ipynb**.
 This contains all the source code for creating the relational database, completing imputation, and constructing a logistic regression model.